documentcloud/documentcloud/app/views/help/help_center_drafts/files/collaboration.md

 ## Sharing Documents with Reviewers
-**You can share documents for review with individuals who do not have DocumentCloud accounts.** This can be used to crowdsource document annotations from field experts, or for have a non-journalist read over your documents before they are published.
+**You can share documents for review with individuals who do not have DocumentCloud accounts.** This can be used to crowdsource document annotations from field experts, or for having a non-journalist read over your documents before they are published.

 #### To share a document with a reviewer: